 New Mexico Fraternal Lodges

-New Mexico is home to 43 fraternal lodges spread across 19 cities and towns.
+New Mexico is home to 42 fraternal lodges spread across 19 cities and towns.
 Each lodge serves as a community hub offering fellowship, service programs, charitable activities, and social events.
 Use the directory below to find a lodge near you.

-Across New Mexico's 19 communities with fraternal lodges, you'll find 5 Elks, 10 Moose, 12 Eagles, 10 Knights of Columbus, 4 Lions, 2 Odd Fellows.
+Across New Mexico's 19 communities with fraternal lodges, you'll find 5 Elks, 10 Moose, 12 Eagles, 10 Knights of Columbus, 2 Odd Fellows.
 The most active cities include Albuquerque, Las Cruces, Santa Fe.

 Each lodge serves as a vital community hub offering fellowship, charitable programs, service projects, and social activities for members and their families.
 Whether you're new to fraternal organizations or a longtime member seeking a new lodge, New Mexico's fraternal community welcomes you.